 From tax credits to additional savings known as cost-sharing reductions, learn how 90 percent of people who apply for health insurance through Covered California get financial help.

 If you’re looking for affordable health insurance, you are not alone.
-According to the Kaiser Family Foundation, four out of ten adults have difficulty paying for healthcare.
+According to the Kaiser Family Foundation, four out of ten adults have difficulty paying for health care.
 But Covered California can help.
 We’re a free service from the state helping Californians get quality, affordable health insurance and the financial help to pay for it.
 Many of our enrollees pay $10 a month for coverage or even less.

 This financial help comes in the form of a premium tax credit (where the federal government pays a portion of your monthly payment), cost-sharing reductions (additional funds that reduce out-of-pocket expenses like copays and deductibles), or both.